Cyber Security • Real-world lessons • Agent Foskett

 Agent Foskett Cyber Security Briefings by GEMXIT

-Agent Foskett is GEMXIT’s cyber security briefing series covering Microsoft 365 security, Exchange Online protection, Azure cloud security, RDP exposure risks, phishing defence, multi-factor authentication, Conditional Access policies, identity protection, AI governance and modern cloud security practices.
+Agent Foskett is a cyber security briefing series by GEMXIT focused on Microsoft 365 security, Azure cloud security, identity protection, phishing detection, multi-factor authentication, Conditional Access, Microsoft Sentinel and KQL threat hunting.